KihtrakRaknas/Deadbolt-Turner-Bluetooth/readme.md

 # Door Handle Automator

+## Demo Video
+You can see a demo here: [https://youtu.be/ZAB0t-3RGFY?si=TFmU06qy9ATIXA8a](https://youtu.be/ZAB0t-3RGFY?si=TFmU06qy9ATIXA8a)

 ## Set Up
 This code was written to run on a raspberry pi.
 I have tested both a raspberry pi 4 and a raspberry pi zero.
 The set up instructions for both devices are the same.
 ### Install Requirements